-4.2 Training
+5.2 Training

-We train our mapping networks from scratch using Adam [19] based on the Tensorflow [1] framework.
+We train our mapping networks from scratch using Adam (Kingma and Ba, 2015) and the Tensorflow framework (Abadi et al, 2015).
 Our training procedure consists of multiple stages.
 We first train the fixed band module with subsampled video sequences of length 8.
 Then we fix the parameters and sequentially add the two narrow band encoder-decoder pairs to the training.
 In the last stage we unroll the narrow band network to simulate 3 iterations and train all parts jointly.
 Training the mapping networks takes about 8 days in total on an NVIDIA GTX 1080Ti.